 Hughes points out that it’s also worth inspecting your ductwork if you have uneven temperatures.

-“The ductwork is what brings warm and cool air to each individual area in the home.
+“The ductwork is what carries warm and cool air to each individual area in the home.
 It’s critical that whoever comes out to replace your HVAC system look at the ductwork to make sure it can administer the amount of air that the system needs to move,” he said.

 3. Your HVAC system runs continually